History of Lion's Mane

 Lion's Mane Dosage

-As there are only limited studies on the Lion's Mane mushroom, there is no general recommended dose.
-Many clinical trials suggest a dosage of around 1000mg three times a day.
+As there are only limited animal studies on the Lion's Mane mushroom, there is no general recommended dose.
+Many clinical trials and research suggests a dosage of around 1000 mg three times a day.
 But there is not enough research to know if this is the ideal dose.

 To get the most Lion's Mane mushroom benefits, follow the directions provided with the mushroom or mushroom supplement.